 - 2 cups fresh cherries pitted of course

-- 2 tsp Ceylon cinnamon (I use Ceylon, not the stronger-flavored Saigon cinnamon more typical of Mayan chocolate recipes to keep the harsh coumarin levels lower - see explainer in post) (I use this brand)
+- 2 teaspoon Ceylon cinnamon (I use this brand) (I use Ceylon, not the stronger-flavored Saigon cinnamon more typical of Mayan chocolate recipes to keep the harsh coumarin levels lower - see explainer in post)